 Is MidCap Financial Investment Corporation (MFIC) halal?
 Not Halal.
-Based on AAOIFI screening, MidCap Financial Investment Corporation has involvement in prohibited business activities with a compliance score of 0/100 (Grade: F).
+Based on AAOIFI screening, MidCap Financial Investment Corporation passes the business activity screen but fails financial ratio screens with a compliance score of 0/100 (Grade: F).

 Not Halal